 Carpet sea squirt

-Carpet sea squirt (CSS) is a highly invasive marine invertebrate animal that can overgrow and smother native species.
+Carpet sea squirt (Didemnum vexillum) is an invasive marine pest that can overgrow and smother native species.
 It can overgrow rocks, shellfish, sea sponges and man-made structures such as wharves, jetty pylons, pontoons, buoys and vessels.

 It is native to east Asia, likely Japan, and has been introduced to New Zealand, North America and Europe.